Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 2. A material deviation from the substantive or procedural standards adopted by the Board of Governors.

 The review might not be scheduled until the next regularly scheduled committee meeting or later, depending on the committee’s availability.
 The Board of Trustees will affirm or reverse the Chancellor's decision.
 The appeal shall be “on the record” and the student will not attend the review.
 The Board of Trustees will forward its written decision to the student within 10 calendar days of the decision.
-If the Board of Trustees determines that the outcome should be reduced, the Vice Provost and Dean of Student Affairs shall be informed and the entry in the UNC Suspension and Expulsion database will be amended accordingly.
+If the Board of Trustees determines that the outcome should be reduced, the Vice Provost of Student Affairs shall be informed and the entry in the UNC Suspension and Expulsion database will be amended accordingly.
 The student will be informed of the decision in writing.

 Reapplication Process: